 Women and children are disproportionately affected by statelessness.
 In recognition of this the SNAP will prioritise promoting information sharing and collaboration on addressing statelessness amongst women and children.
 See our contribution to the European Network on Statelessness's Blog for further information on SNAP's activities focused on women and children.

-The Institute on Statelessness and Inclusion and the Statelessness Network Asia Pacific collaborated with SNAP's members in Japan to develop a joint submission to the Human Rights Council at the 28th Session of the Universal Periodic Review (UPR) in relation to statelessness, access to nationality and human rights in Japan.
+The Institute on Statelessness and Inclusion and SNAP collaborated with SNAP's members in Japan to develop a joint submission to the Human Rights Council at the 28th Session of the Universal Periodic Review (UPR) in relation to statelessness, access to nationality and human rights in Japan.
 This was submitted on 30 March 2017.

 A child is born without a nationality somewhere in the world every 10 minutes.
 The report “The World’s stateless”, and its sister website (www.worldsstateless.org) lays bare the fact that there are over 6 million stateless children in the world today, a problem that is present in most countries and all regions in the world.